 Yes, Kylo supports vanilla Apache NiFi or NiFi bundled with Hortonworks DataFlow.
 HDF bundles Apache NiFi, Storm, and Kafka within a distribution.
-Apache NiFi within HDF contains the same codebase as the open-source project.
-NiFi is a critical component of the Kylo solution.
+Apache NiFi within HDF may contain minor differences with the the open-source project.
+For example, Hortonworks bundles their own versions of Hadoop client libraries in NiFi Hadooop NAR library.
+HDF may not bundle the latest version of Apache NiFi and Hortonworks only performs Q/A against NiFi versions bundled into HDF.
+NiFi is a core component of the Kylo solution.
 Kylo is an HDF-certified technology.
-Kylo's commercial support subscription bundles 16 cores of Apache NiFi support.